Privacy

 A practical privacy rule

 The best privacy feature is often the data you never collect.
-MiniCycle keeps the product small so it can avoid account data, social features, and remote cycle storage.
+MiniCycle keeps the product small so it can avoid MiniCycle account data, social features, and its own remote cycle database.

 Why less collection is a product decision

 Privacy is often described as a policy page, but it starts earlier in the product design.
-If a simple period calendar can work without an account, social graph, cloud profile, or remote cycle database, then those systems do not need to exist in the first place.
+If a simple period calendar can work without a MiniCycle account, social graph, or MiniCycle-operated remote cycle database, then those systems do not need to exist in the first place.
 MiniCycle treats that as a product constraint, not an afterthought.

 This choice also keeps the first-run experience lighter.
 A user can open the app, add a period start, and see the calendar without deciding whether to create another health-related account.
 That matters for a tool that may be used for a private, recurring task rather than a social or collaborative workflow.